breard-r/acmed-wiki/en/Example-DNS-Config.md

 To switch to production, just change the `endpoint` line in `[[certificate]]` to `letsencrypt v2 production`.

-This example has backed off the Let's Encrypt published limit of 20 / sec to just 1 per sec.
+This example has backed off the Let's Encrypt published limit of 20 / sec to just 1 per minute.
+It's probably worth slowing down even more as the example auth.sh script waits 30 minutes per domain for the TXT record to propagate worldwide.

 ```